department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-discovery.md

 ## Your product team

 **Who’s who on your product team?
-Provide a link to your team’s page on the CMS, or a general sense of the product owner and those responsible for it.**
+Provide a link to your team’s page on the CMS, or a general sense of the product owner and those responsible for the product.**

 **Who are the primary stakeholders for the product?**